RubixML/Sentiment/README.md

 $predictions = $estimator->predict($testing);
 ```

 The last step is to generate the report and write it to a JSON file.
-The report we'll generate is actually a combination of two reports ([Multiclass Breakdown](https://github.com/RubixML/RubixML#multiclass-breakdown) and [Confusion Matrix](https://github.com/RubixML/RubixML#confusion-matrix)).
-We wrap each report in an [Aggregate Report](https://github.com/RubixML/RubixML#aggregate-report) such to generate all reports at once.
+The report we'll generate is actually a combination of two reports - [Multiclass Breakdown](https://docs.rubixml.com/en/latest/cross-validation/reports/multiclass-breakdown.html) and [Confusion Matrix](https://docs.rubixml.com/en/latest/cross-validation/reports/confusion-matrix.html).
+We wrap each report in an [Aggregate Report](https://docs.rubixml.com/en/latest/cross-validation/reports/aggregate-report.html) such to generate all reports at once.
 The Multiclass Breakdown will give us detailed information about the performance of the estimator broken down by class.
 The Confusion Matrix will give us an idea as to what labels the estimator is "confusing" for another.
-See the [API Reference](https://github.com/RubixML/RubixML#reports) for more information.
+See the [API Reference](https://docs.rubixml.com/en/latest/cross-validation/reports/api.html) for more information.

 ```php
 use Rubix\ML\CrossValidation\Reports\AggregateReport;